digital-asset/docs.daml.com/docs/2.10.0/docs/daml-off-ledger.rst

   by any off-ledger condition, such as the availability of a file in a folder, a message coming from a broker or a user interacting with the system directly.

-- :doc:`Daml Triggers</triggers/index>` allow a similar approach but
+- Ledger Client allows a ledger client to be developed in `Java using ledger bindings <https://docs.daml.com/app-dev/bindings-java/index.html>`__ and `code generation <https://docs.daml.com/app-dev/bindings-java/codegen.html>`__.
+The client is triggered by on-ledger events, such as the creation of a contract.

-  triggered by on-ledger events, such as the creation of a contract.
+- Daml Triggers `(deprecated) <https://docs.daml.com/triggers/index.html>`__  allow a similar approach but triggered by on-ledger events, such as the creation of a contract.

-In their interactions with a traditional database system Daml Scripts and Daml Triggers are analogous to SQL scripts and SQL triggers.
+In their interactions with a traditional database system, Daml Scripts are analogous to SQL scripts.
+Daml Triggers or ledger clients are analogous to  SQL triggers.